Meghan Markle's father not attending royal wedding: report - Journal du Cameroun

 The images, showing him being measured for a suit and admiring a photo of the future royal couple on his computer, sold for $100,000 (83,000 euros, £74,000) according to tabloid the Daily Mirror.

-A source close to Thomas Markle, cited by the publication, said he was convinced after being hounded by the paparazzi.
+A source close to Thomas Markle, cited by the publication, said he was convinced to pose for the shots after being hounded by the paparazzi.
 He is now said to feel “like a total fool” who has been “scammed”.

+Markle’s gaffe-prone American family has been sending royal courtiers into something of a spin by airing its dirty laundry in public.

+The bride-to-be remains close with her divorced parents but other relatives have been barred from the May 19 nuptials amid unwelcome stories of bust-ups, heavy drinking — and even an arrest.